 - The treatment is largely the same as Uranchimeg.

 - The use of reflexives (where subjects are the same) and of -ыг / -ийг on the subject of the subordinate clause, along with other rules, are spelt out by example or explicit comment.

 Following Janhunen, Dative/locative clauses can roughly be divided into two types:

 - Clauses where the verb or adjective governs (requires) the dative case.
 In such cases, the Dative/locative can be considered a core case, like the Nominative and Accusative.
-Such verbs include туслах 'to help', хүрэх 'to touch, reach', халаглах 'to regret', харамсах 'to regret', баярлах 'to rejoice', гэмших 'to regret', итгэх 'to believe', гайхах 'to be surprised', уурлах 'to be angry', оролцох 'to participate', дуртай/дургүй 'like/dislike', and a number of others.
+Such verbs include туслах 'to help', хүрэх 'to touch, reach', халаглах 'to regret', харамсах 'to regret', баярлах 'to rejoice', гэмших 'to regret', итгэх 'to believe', гайхах 'to be surprised', уурлах 'to be angry', оролцох 'to participate', and many others.
+The form дуртай/дургүй 'like/dislike' and some other also require the Dative/locative.
 Use of a reflexive suffix to indicate that the matrix sentence has the same subject as the clause will depend on the semantics of the verb.

 - Clauses where the Dative/locative clause has been semi-grammaticalised with a temporal meaning ('when').
 No matter what the tense of the final verb, the verb in the clause will normally be in the -х form.
 A reflexive suffix can be used to indicate that the subject of the matrix sentence and that of the clause are identical.

 However, this is clearly inadequate as an explanation of the range of uses of Dative/locative clauses.
 Several other common patterns exist, including: